-Generalizing this, we can form a general equation for compound interest.
-If the APR is written in decimal form as r, and there are k compounds per year, then the interest per compounding period will be r/k.
+Generalizing this, we can form a general formula for compound interest.
+If the APR is written in decimal form as r, and there are k compounding periods per year, then the interest per compounding period will be r/k.
 Likewise, if we are interested in the value after t years, then there will be kt compounding periods in that time.